Workplace training E-learning

 Effective training starts from the top down, and you’ll have a hard time engaging employees in your offerings if your leadership team and executives remain tight-lipped about them.

-Unfortunately, while 83 percent of learning and development professionals say their executives support employee learning, only 27 percent say their leaders are active champions of employee learning.
+Unfortunately, while 83 percent of learning and development professionals say their executives support employee learning, only 27 percent say their leaders are active champions of employee learning and development.

 3. Involve your employees